gully/decotengu/doc/algo.rst

 Finding Length of Decompression Stop
 ------------------------------------
+The algorithm calculates time length of decompression stop, which is the time a diver should remain at depth of the stop before moving to the next stop to avoid decompression sickness.
+The time is measured in minutes.

-The algorithm calculates for how long a diver should remain at given decompression stop (time in minutes).
-The algorithm proposes various decompression time values and for each of them simulates stay at given decompression stop and checks if ascent to next decompression stop is possible.
-The check is performed using decompression model ascent ceiling method.
-The algorithm finds the smallest decompression time value after which ascent to next decompression stop is possible.
+The algorithm tries multiple decompression time values and checks if ascent to next decompression stop is possible after proposed time.
+The smallest time value, after which the ascent is possible, is the solution of the algorithm.

+The initial range of time values is found using linear search and then narrowed to the exact value with binary search.
+We assume knowledge of these two search algorithms.

+The check if ascent to next decompression stop is possible is performed with the following steps

+- simulate stay at depth of decompression stop for proposed time value
+- ascend to the depth of next decompression stop
+- check if ascent ceiling is not violated

+The algorithm finding length of decompression stop is

+#.
+Let start of initial range :math:`t_s = 0`.
+#.
+Let width of initial range :math:`dt = 64`.
+#.
+Using linear search find initial range :math:`(t_s, t_s + dt)`, such
+   that ascent to next decompression stop

+   a) *Is not* possible after time :math:`t_s`.
+   b) And *is* possible after time :math:`t_s + dt`.

+#.
+Let decompression stop time length :math:`t = t_s`.
+#.
+Let binary search range be initial range :math:`(t_s, t_s + dt)`.
+#.
+Using binary search find smallest time value :math:`t`, such that
+   :math:`t_s < t <= t_s + dt` and ascent to next decompression stop is
+   possible.
+#.
+Return :math:`t`.

+The complexity of the algorithm is :math:`O(n / 64 + log(n))`, where
+:math:`n = t`.
+It depends on the complexity of linear search and binary search algorithms.

 .. vim: sw=4:et:ai